11.1 – The origins of debt

 - Credit risk and interest rate risk is the primary risk for the lender

-- Liquid fund is not a proxy for a savings bank account; it carries credit risk.
+- A liquid fund is not a proxy for a savings bank account; it carries credit risk.